 An Engaged Opportunity Grant from Cornell University's Office of Engagement Initiatives was awarded to Cornell Tech for a year of planning and learning with the community.
 The goal of this grant is to promote environmental understanding and boost sustainable practices on Roosevelt Island.
 Throughout the year there will be engagement events to foster collaboration with residents, community groups, schools, building managers, island businesses, RIOC, RIRA and elected officials toward a cleaner and healthier neighborhood.

 Hot Chocolate & Conversations

 at the Sanctuary

-Participants mingled and visited participatory areas to record solution based ideas for our neighborhood.
+Participants mingled and recorded solution based ideas for our neighborhood.
 There were tables for both local and global information about the Engaged RI grant, the RI Green Map, Roosevelt Island Nature, Composting, Library resources, the Sustainable Development Goals (SDG’s), and Project Drawdown.
-Throughout the evening attendees received free giveaways including Drawdown books, upcycled fabric totes created by RI seniors, reusable coffee tumblers, stylish kitchen compost pails, and small indoor plants.
+Throughout the evening attendees received free giveaways including Drawdown books, up-cycled fabric totes created by RI seniors, reusable coffee tumblers, stylish kitchen compost pails, and small indoor plants.